-Regular Work and Emergency Work will be initiated by a written work order from an authorized representative of the Department.
+All work will be initiated by a written work order from an authorized representative of the Department.

-No Regular Work is to be performed by the contractor unless he possesses a work order authorizing the work.
+No Regular Work or Expedited Work is to be performed by the contractor unless he possesses a work order authorizing the work.
 Emergency Work may be started after a verbal order.

 All work orders will be made out and signed by the engineer in charge or designee.
-A work order will show date, job number, location, item description and quantity of removals or repairs to be made.
+A work order will show date, job number, location, item description and estimated quantities of removals or repairs to be made.
 Only the amount of replacement or repairs shown on the work order is to be done by the contractor.
 If, at the time repairs are being made, additional work is needed, authorization must be obtained from the engineer, or designee, before the work is done.